 |Tight regulations around foreign company formation (tax reporting, capital requirements)

 Got it?
 Alright, let’s move on to the next thing you need to know, especially if you want to start a rental business or use your property for commercial issues.
 To be continued in the next post about IMB certificates.

 If you have any more questions and concerns about this issue, don’t hesitate to leave us a comment below or contact us.
 We are always happy to help!

 Bali Treasure Properties is a Real Estate Agency based in Bali.
 Our mission is to provide a new form of personalized, consistent, transparent and honest service for renters, buyers and owners.

-Whether you are searching for a long term rental or want buy property and looking for villas & land for sale in Bali – we are happy to help.
+Whether you are searching for a long term rental or want buy property and looking for villas for sale & land for sale in Bali – we are happy to help.
 Contact us by mail firstname.lastname@example.org and follow us on Facebook.